Malaria Tablets

 - diarrhoea, or usually get diarrhoea when taking antibiotics

-Other medications may interact with Doxycycline, so speak to your doctor before taking if you also use:
+Other medications may interact with doxycycline, so speak to your doctor before taking if you also use:

 - rifampicin (tuberculosis treatment)